I distinctly remember my professor in my first political science class explaining that we needed…

 So, then let’s look at the ever important launch.
 I received my first copies of King-Makers of Providence – my account and exposé on local politics – in early December, 2022.
 The book was 20-years in the making, but that’s another story.

 Prior to the launch, I made a number of touches and mentions on Facebook and LinkedIn, my top two social media handles.
 I waited until September 16, 2022, to officially announce that my book had been published and that it was scheduled for release on March 3, 2023.
 I was overwhelmed by the outpouring of support, and it was by far the highest engaged Facebook post in terms of likes and comments.
-With this encouragement and my wife’s own supportive post, I followed with graphics of my novel cover and reviews that the publisher had obtained.
+With this encouragement, I followed with graphics of my novel cover and reviews that the publisher had obtained.
 When the books finally arrived I posted a picture of the book and then sold my first two copies.

 With the looming book launch scheduled for February 8, 2023, I planned a ramp up strategy prior to the launch.
 I produced a movie trailer video and then made 15-second and 30-second versions.
 This video was emailed out to my contact list and posted on my social channels.